In this article:

 - Incorporate foods rich in essential fatty acids in your diet.
 These include fatty fishes, coconut oil, eggs, almonds, walnuts, pumpkin seeds, and chia seeds.

-- Ditch the regular processed flour bread and cookies and opt for breads containing flaxseeds before the onset of menstrual bleeding.
+- Ditch the regular processed flour bread and cookies and opt for bread containing flaxseeds before the onset of menstrual bleeding.

 - Add ground flaxseeds to your meals.
 You can add 1 tablespoon of ground flaxseeds twice daily to your oatmeal, smoothies, salads, cereals, dough, or dressing or your sautéed vegetables.